Sutton Valence Prep School, Chart Sutton

 As a Prep School that finishes at age 11, Sutton Valence is well aware, and welcomes, the fact that quite a few children will aim to go on to the local grammars.
 The prep has a strong record in preparing children for whatever secondary school they decide upon, whether state or independent and many sit the 11+ entrance exam every year.
 On average, 58% of children go on to the Senior School, 39% to local grammars and the other 3% to other independent schools.
 Also worth a mention is the fact that Sutton Valence (Senior) School offers around 12 scholarships to pupils from SVPS every year.

-Newly appointed Headteacher, Miss Claire Corkran (she already knows the school well, having been Deputy Head for 6 years).
+When headteacher, Miss Claire Corkran, took up the position in 2017 she already knew the school well, having been Deputy Head for several years.
 She’s very approachable and friendly and encourages an open door policy.
 To demonstrate this she makes a point of standing outside the school for half an hour every morning greeting the children and their parents as they arrive for the day.
 (She proudly shows me some hand-warmers one pupil gave her as a Christmas present!)
 Prefects meet with Miss Corkran on a weekly basis to discuss leadership issues and make suggestions.

 I’m not sure I’d describe Sutton Valence as quirky really unless you count the fabulous Pets Corner, where you’ll find school guinea pigs (the children share in the responsibility of caring for them).